Reflect on the course

 Plan out your methodology

-- You will need to identify which concepts are applicable to given questions- be mindful that more than one concepts can be examined in a single question.
+You will need to identify which concepts are applicable to given questions- be mindful that more than one concept can be examined in a single question.

 Draw a big, clear and detailed diagram

-- Feel free to use spaces to help you to note down necessary information and characteristics of your drawing.
+Feel free to use spaces to help you note down the necessary information and characteristics of your drawing.

 Check your answers